mudita/mudita-center/packages/contract-test/README.md

 1. Run `npm run setup` from root
 2. To run test run command `npm run contract:test` from root or `npm t` from `packages/contract-test`

+## Adding new tests

+1. Test has to be added in `contract-test.test.ts`.
+Don't create a new file for tests.
+2. Add test with meaningful description.
+3. Use device.request method in order to call Pure's API.

+## Process
+Process is described in an external doc.
+Link: https://appnroll.atlassian.net/wiki/spaces/PDA/pages/1167820227/Contract+testing+process

 ## TODOS

 - Should we clean state of phone before running tests